 Below are training and how-to videos, both from OID and from the makers of online teaching tools.
 These are made for faculty to view at their own pace, as needed.
-If you are interested in OID's online and in-person training workshops, please visit the Faculty Training Workshops page to view our offerings and register for sessions.
+If you are interested in attending OID's online and in-person training workshops live, please visit the Faculty Training Workshops page to view our offerings and register for sessions.
 If you prefer how-to webpages, please visit our website's Resource Center and the Help Desk Support Center.